 Those pupils with an Education, Health and Care Plan will receive additional support / interventions as outlined in the plan.
 Throughout each school year, the effectiveness of the interventions and provision being made is regularly monitored by the SLT (senior leadership team) and the SENCo.
 From this monitoring, provision may be changed/ adapted in order that the best outcomes are achieved for pupils.
 Every year, the governing body require the academy staff to report on the SEN provision in school and its effectiveness in making a difference for those children.

 - How will teaching approaches and the curriculum be matched to my child or young person's needs?

 Ongoing assessments and monitoring ensures that staff can provide pupils with the support they need to access the curriculum.
 We aim for all children to be able to access age-related expectations although we are mindful that some pupils will require additional support and resources in order to achieve this.
-By adapting resources, providing adult support or through targeted catch-up provision, we can ensure the curriculum meets the needs of all pupils.
+This may mean that they access objectives from a previous year group for a period of time to enable them to accelerate their progress.
+By using effective differentiation, adapting resources, providing adult support or through targeted catch-up provision, we can ensure the curriculum meets the needs of all pupils.